 Separate application to each degree program is required.
 Applicants must be admitted to both programs before they may be admitted to the combined degree program.
 It is recommended that students apply to the Graduate College for admission to the MS program before entering the spring semester of their first year in the pharmacy program.

+Health informatics coursework must be taken following the first professional pharmacy year.
+Therefore, PharmD graduation will be delayed by one year.
 For information about the Master of Science degree, see the MS in informatics (Graduate College) in the catalog.

 By selecting the University of Iowa College of Pharmacy, students choose to be part of the legacy of leaders for which the College of Pharmacy has become well known.
 Iowa pharmacy shapes pharmacy practice nationally and internationally with evidence-based practice models and collaborative pharmacy care innovations.

-Fulfillment of the admission requirements listed above does not ensure admission to the College of Pharmacy.
+Fulfillment of the admission requirements does not ensure admission to the College of Pharmacy.
 The admissions committee considers applicants who meet these requirements and selects individuals who, in their judgment, are the best qualified for the study and practice of pharmacy.

 Applicants who are accepted for admission are required to submit to a criminal background check and pay an admission acceptance fee.
 The fee is applied to tuition for the student’s first semester of enrollment in the college.
 The deposit is not refunded to applicants who do not enroll in the College of Pharmacy.